-Towards the week’s end, I felt myself getting stronger and faster.
+Towards the week’s end, I felt myself getting stronger and faster per week.
 With a few days left for the week, I worked my time down close to the 9-minute mile mark, and on day 13, I had my first sub-9 minute at 8’51”.

-I hoped I would keep seeing good progress on my running 5k everyday challenge requirement at the halfway point.
+I hoped I would keep seeing good progress on my running 5k a day challenge requirement at the halfway point.

-In week 3 of the running 5k everyday challenge, the wind was still a factor, but not nearly as crazy as it had been the week prior.
+In week 3 of the running 5k a day challenge, the wind was still a factor, but not nearly as crazy as it had been the week prior.

 The rain came in several days, and I was completely soaked by the end of a few runs.
 Not much worse than running in wet socks.

-But the sun came through in the end and gave me some lovely days of running 5k everyday.
+But the sun came through and gave me some lovely days of running 5k a day.

 Over the next seven days, I ran 9’00’ or less for five days, which I was super happy with.
 The overall time decrease to complete was doing exactly what I had hoped.

-I also continued to monitor my pace to ensure I was consistent during each mile.
+I also continued monitoring my pace to ensure consistency during each mile.

 I spent more time during this third week concentrating on my stride.
 Naturally, I tend to take shorter strides, impacting my time and its toll on my body.
 I noticed that with the longer strides, I could cover more distance with less stress, even if it was hard to get going at first.